-On average the premium for all loans should be 72 bp, which excludes subordinated loans from owners in 2011 to 2013 as previously discussed and loans without guarantee from the owners.
+On average the premium for all loans should be 69 bp, which excludes subordinated loans from owners in 2013 as previously discussed and loans without guarantee from the owners.
+All subordinated loans from 2011 were prepaid during 2020.

-Regarding the sub-portfolios the premium for loans for power plants is 61 bp premium of other loans are 85 bp.
+Regarding the sub-portfolios the premium for loans for power plants is 60 bp premium of other loans are 81 bp.
 The difference in premium for power plants and for other loans is due to different timing of the loans.
 As evident from the model there have been large swings in the premium lately and OR has sought loans in recent times for general purposes but has not to the same degree financed power plants with new loan commitments.